Does this test have other names?

 Results are given in micrograms per milliliter (mcg/mL).
 Safe levels for people taking

-theophylline are usually 8 to 20 mcg/mL.
-Levels above 20 mcg/mL may be harmful if
+theophylline are usually 10 to 20 mcg/mL.
+Levels above 20 mcg/mL may be harmful and

-you've taken too many pills within a short time period.
-Such cases might include accidentally
+can happen if people take too many pills within a short time period.
+Such cases might

 A safe level for you depends on how much alcohol you drink, whether you smoke, whether